-I challenge myself to learn Dutch with this, a totally new language which I have never learned before.
+I challenge myself to learn Deutsch, a totally new language that I have never learned before.
 This way I’ll know the effectiveness of the method.
 I only take the Unlimited German level one so, the review will be based on that and not the whole level.

 There is a reason why the Pimsleur Golden rules below are created.

-- Don’t expect to Listen and repeat through Pimsleur course
+- Don’t expect to Listen and repeat through the Pimsleur course.

 - Don’t try to memorize